Jorg8383/LeetFleet/README.md

 6. (If your PC isn't fast - allow the services a few seconds to start!)<br>
    In a new terminal; ``<br>

-## Support
+## Running Docker Compose

-Tell people where they can go to for help.
-It can be any combination of an issue tracker, a chat room, an email address, etc.
+`docker compose up`

+-OR-

+`docker compose -f dkr-comp1-wot-dir-service.yml up` `docker compose -f dkr-comp2-wot-akka.yml up`

 ## Roadmap
-If you have ideas for releases in the future, it is a good idea to list them in the README.
+ideas for releases in the future, it is a good idea to list them in the README.
+WoT Items
+Akka Items
+Client Items

 ## Contributing
 State if you are open to contributions and what your requirements are for accepting them.